 …

 The size of the HE Compressed Beamforming Report field depends on the values in the HE MIMO Control field.
-The HE Compressed Beamforming Report field contains HE Compressed Beamforming Report information or successive (possibly zero-length) portions thereof in the case of segmented HE compressed beamforming/CQI report (see 26.7.4 (Rules for generating segmented feedback)).
-HE Compressed Beamforming Report information is included in the HE compressed beamforming/CQI report if the Feedback Type subfield in the HE MIMO Control field indicates SU or MU.
+The HE Compressed Beamforming Report field contains HE Compressed Beamforming Report information.
+HE Compressed Beamforming Report field is included in the HE Compressed Beamforming/CQI Report field (9.4.1.65a) if the Feedback Type subfield in the HE MIMO Control field indicates SU or MU.
 If the HE MIMO Control field contains a Disallowed Subchannel Bitmap subfield, then the HE Compressed Beamforming Report field does not include information for tones that are included within 242-tone RUs that are indicated as disallowed by the bitmap.

 Instruction to TGme Editor: Update REVme D4.2 P865L23 as shown below.